ludwig-ai/ludwig/docker/README.md

 ## Running Containers

-Following are examples using the `ludwigai/ludwig:master` image to run the `ludwig cli` command or running a Python program using the Ludwig api.
+Examples of using the `ludwigai/ludwig:master` image to:

+* run the `ludwig cli` command or
+* run Python program containing Ludwig api or
+* view Ludwig results with Tensorboard

 For purposes of the examples assume this host directory structure